ritvaj/b2b-saas-user-activation-analysis/README.md

 This section isolates the underlying cause of activation drop-off using observed user behavior.

 ### Primary Finding

 Activation friction is driven by: a sharp drop-off between feature discovery and activation, and prolonged hesitation among users who do eventually activate.
+**Hypothesis**: The same post-discovery hesitation that delays activation for some users is also causing many others to drop off entirely, contributing directly to early churn.

 Retention analysis reinforces the severity of this friction.
 Users who fail to activate quickly also fail to return, with onboarding cohort retention dropping to 8.5% on Day 1 and below 1% by Day 7.
 This indicates that unresolved post-discovery hesitation does not merely delay activation, but contributes directly to early disengagement and weak habit formation.